 - 1. Front Façades, the main presentation faces of buildings and lots containing the Principal Entrance, should face the Public Realm. - 2.
 The backs of buildings and lots, which are the private or service side, should face midblock and be screened from view.
 Backs of buildings or lots shall not abut the Frontage Line. - 3.
 Sides of buildings and lots may face either the Frontage Line or be concealed midblock. - 4.
 Thoroughfares, with the exception of Alleys, should be faced with the fronts or sides of buildings and lots. - 5.
 Alleys and mid-block parking areas should be faced with the backs or sides of buildings and lots. - 6.
-The backs of buildings and Lots shall not be across from, or adjacent to, a Civic Open Space. - 7.
+The backs of buildings and Lots should not be across from, or adjacent to, an Open Space. - 7.
+The backs of buildings and Lots shall not be across from, or adjacent to, a Plaza, Square, or Green. - 8.
 The backs of buildings and Lots shall not face Civic Building Frontages. - B. The table below outlines the range of relationships between the fronts, sides, and backs of buildings / lots.